-The Group's policy in respect of engaging with stakeholders is governed by the Core Principles and the Code of Conduct.
+The Company's policy in respect of engaging with stakeholders is governed by the Core Principles and the Code of Conduct.
 The Core Principle of 'Regulatory Integrity' defines the Northern Powergrid Group's commitment to comply with all laws wherever it does business and the expectation that all employees (including directors) manage their activities in a manner that is compliant with all standards, regulations and corporate policies.
 In addition, the Code of Conduct requires adherence to the highest level of ethical conduct and fair dealings with all customers, suppliers and competitors.

 Relations with suppliers is managed using a supplier registration system which supports a robust and transparent procurement process and ensures strict compliance with the prevention of slavery and human trafficking.
-As a consequence, the system allows the Group to make informed decisions which align with its values when awarding contracts.
+As a consequence, the system allows the Company to make informed decisions which align with its values when awarding contracts.
 When considering suppliers, the board advocates prompt payment practices which are reviewed regularly by the internal audit function and the implementation of procedures to reduce the risk of modern slavery in supply chains - as set out in the Northern Powergrid Group's annual Modern Slavery Act statement.

 Customers, whether they are domestic or commercial, are the primary stakeholder group served by the Company and therefore the services offered are all tailored to provide a benefit or enhance an experience.
-Further detail of the Company's relationship with customers, the support programmes and the decisions made during the Regulatory Year is discussed on pages 6 to 8.
+Further detail of the Company's relationship with customers, the support programmes and the decisions made during the Regulatory Year is discussed on page 6.
 The independent scrutiny and challenge provided by the CEG during the Regulatory Year has helped determine those areas most important to customers and what they expect to be achieved during the ED2 period.

 As outlined on page 13, activity in respect of Regulatory Integrity and engagement with Ofgem was prevalent during the Regulatory Year and included participation in various consultations concerning the ED2 period.
-Given the implications on the Company's long-term strategy, the relationship with Ofgem, the evolving ED2 framework, the transition to DSO as well as the effects of the Pandemic were regular items on the board agenda throughout the Regulatory Year.
+Given the implications on the Company's long-term strategy, the relationship with Ofgem, the evolving ED2 framework, the transition to DSO as well as the effects